-The content on jQuery Foundation web sites are released under the terms of the license specified in the website's repo or if not specified, under the MIT license.
+The content on a Project web site referencing this document in its header is released under the terms of the license specified in the website's repository or if not specified, under the MIT license.

-The design, layout, and look-and-feel of jQuery web sites are not licensed for use and may not be used on any site, personal or commercial, without prior written consent from the jQuery Foundation.
+The design, layout, and look-and-feel of JS Foundation project web sites are not licensed for use and may not be used on any site, personal or commercial, without prior written consent from the JS Foundation.

 For further information regarding JS Foundation licensing and intellectual property, please review the JS Foundation IP Policy.